Smirenost/PowerShell-Botnet/README.md

 This project has been tested using Windows 10 Virtual machines running on VMware Workstation 12.5

-This project was crteated for Educational purposes only and should not be used in any illegal mananer
+This project was created for Educational purposes only and should not be used in any illegal mananer

 For more information in reguards to protecting against malicious PowerShell please see the following: https://adsecurity.org/?p=2604